shayonj/pg_hash_func/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bundle exec rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.

+## Releasing

+1. Update the `VERSION` constant in `lib/pg_hash_func/version.rb`.
+2. Commit the changes.
+3. Run the release script, providing the version number:
+    ```bash
+    scripts/release.sh <VERSION>
+    # e.g., scripts/release.sh 0.1.0
+    ```
+    This script will:
+    - Build the gem.
+    - Push the gem to RubyGems.
+    - Create a git tag (e.g., `v0.1.0`).
+    - Push the tag to GitHub.
+    - Clean up the local gem file.
+4. Create a release on GitHub using the tag created.

 ## Contributing